MacTynow/MacTynow.github.io/content/posts/ollama.md

 One possible lead to address some of these concerns by running smaller models that are designed to be run on a single machine, and I've been recently looking at [Ollama](https://ollama.com/) for this.

 Ollama allows you to run models locally, including Llama 3.1, Phi 3, Mistral, Gemma 2.
-These models are usually lighter versions of what you'd get using each of these through their APIs, as they're designed to run on a single machine (I use them on my MacBook), but they still perform very well.
+These models are usually lighter, less "smart" versions of what you'd get from the companies backing them using their APIs.
+However they're designed to run on a single machine (I use them on my MacBook), but they still perform very well.
 For example, I am here using mistral-nemo to help me with my Mandardin learning and asking me to give me 3 examples using a specific grammar pattern:

 ```
 >>> 給我三個例句用「只要」